 By Mark E. Sullivan, Family Lawyer

 In a military divorce case, the nonmilitary spouse is often concerned about pension-share payments and taxes.
-She will invariably want to receive pension division payments direct from the retired pay center, which for the Army, Navy, Air Force and Marine Corps is the Defense Finance and Accounting Service (DFAS) in Cleveland, Ohio.
+They will invariably want to receive pension division payments direct from the retired pay center – which for the Army, Navy, Air Force and Marine Corps is the Defense Finance and Accounting Service (DFAS) in Cleveland, Ohio.
 Pension garnishments for the Coast Guard and the commissioned corps of the Public Health Service and of the National Oceanic and Atmospheric Administration are handled by the Coast Guard Pay & Personnel Center in Topeka, Kansas.

 In the usual case, attempts to get the hypothetical servicemember, Colonel John Doe, to write a monthly pension-share check to his ex-wife once he has retired may be an exercise in futility.
 Suppose he retires in another state, or what if his retirement residence is in Germany or Japan?
 If he retires elsewhere, or if he insists on moving around from place to place, it will be virtually impossible for the former spouse to collect her share each month.